rt-net/crane_x7_ros/crane_x7_examples/README.md

 or to generate a position trajectory with direct teaching.

-Connect a joystick controller to a PC and check the device `/dev/input/js0` existence then launch nodes with command:
+Connect a joystick controller to a PC and check the device `/dev/input/js0` existence then launch nodes with the following command:

 #### for control CRANE-X7